brianwaithaka/brianwaithaka/README.md

 ### Projects
 Some recently completed projects taken to build on skills learnt in [certifications](https://www.waithaka.me/resume.html#certifications)

-- A GitHub Pages Website Generated using Ruby.
-Used
+- A [website](https://notes.waithaka.me) to document my notes.
+Generated using Ruby, Applied Jekyll theme, Intergrated CI/CD using Github Actions, Published directly to GitHub Pages, Integrated Custom Domain.

-- An Online Resume site deployed using Azure Static Web Apps
+- A [website](https://www.waithaka.me) to showcase my resume and website landing page.
+Deployed using Azure Static Web Apps.
+Written with HTMl, JS, Bootstrap.
+Styled with CSS

-I am working on documenting the above projects, [read more my blog](https://blog.waithaka.me)
+I am working on documenting the above projects, read more on my [Blog ](https://blog.waithaka.me)

 ---